 The cash flow of a business is an important metric to consider, as it can tell you how much money the company has on hand for covering expenses and investing in growth initiatives.

 Look at not only the current cash flow but also historical data to determine if any potential issues with liquidity or profitability might occur down the line.
-This will help you to determine what is the most profitable decision when buying an online business.

 Review Website Functionality